khaledh/khaledh.github.io/docs/osdev/19-tasks.md

 syscall: exit: code=0
 ```

 Great!
-It's nice to be able to encapsulate all the task information in a `Task` object, and to be able to create a task and switch to it with just a few lines of code.
+It's nice to be able to encapsulate all the task information in a `Task` object,
+and to be able to create a task and switch to it with just a few lines of code.

-There's one thing that I still don't like, which is that we initialize the system calls with the kernel stack of the task.
-The system call entry point should be able to switch to the current task's kernel stack on its own, without relying on a global variable for the kernel stack.
-Once we start having multiple tasks, we have to be able to switch to the kernel stack of the current task.
+There's one thing that I still don't like, which is that we initialize the system calls
+with the kernel stack of the task.
+The system call entry point should be able to switch to
+the current task's kernel stack on its own, without relying on a global variable for the
+kernel stack.
+Once we start having multiple tasks, we need to be able to switch to the
+kernel stack of the current task.

 ## Tracking the current task

 We can solve this problem by tracking the current task in a global variable.
-Let's add a `currentTask` variable to the `tasks` module, and set it in the `switchTo` proc.
-One thing we'll do differently here is that we'll add the `exportc` pragma to this variable, so that we can access it from inline assembly later.
+Let's add a
+`currentTask` variable to the `tasks` module, and set it in the `switchTo` proc.
+One thing
+we'll do differently here is that we'll add the `exportc` pragma to this variable, so that
+we can access it from inline assembly later.

 ```nim
 # src/kernel/tasks.nim